The status of geometry and matter in re-interpreted WdW equation: The scalar field

 For now, assume $\zeta$ as time and perform Legendre transformation to get the Hamiltonian

-For $\mu^2 < 0$, the field is self-coupled, i.e. it has quadratic $\lambda \Phi^{4}$ with some $\lambda>0$.
-The Hamiltonian shows that the quadratic coupling will be non-negative regardless of the signature of the 3-Ricci scalar and justifies the use of $\zeta$ as the time for the geometric scalar field. \\ Note: \textit{The Ricci curvature scalar $R^{(3)}$ and cosmological constant $\Lambda$ are not on equal footing.
-The former one has quadratic coupling, whereas the latter one contributes to the vacuum}.
+For $\mu^2 < 0$, the field is self-coupled, i.e. it has $h \Phi^{4}$ with some $h>0$.
+The Hamiltonian shows that the quadratic coupling will be non-negative regardless of the signature of the 3-Ricci curvature scalar and justifies the use of $\zeta$ as the time for the geometric scalar field.
+On a single-geometric interpretation, we get